jmscslgroup/libpanda/doc/tutorial.md

 With this in mind, be cautious on the car that you wish to plug the Panda into, as the connector may be standardized but the pinout varies.
 It is safest to only collect data on cars supported by comma.ai.

 #### Grey Panda with Giraffe
+>Note: The Grey Panda has been discontinued but this information will remain for those that still have the Grey/Giraffe setup.

 The OBD II port is intended for emmissions and mechanic diagnostics.
 In order to read lower-level data, the Giraffe exposes deeped CAN buses and adapts them to an OBD II port.
 This enables reading of a vehicle's Radar data.
 The Giraffe also feature DIP switches for setting different modes, including enabling writing to the CAN bus for vehicel control.
 Currently we have the DIP switches are configures as follows:

 ![Giraffe DIP switch configuration: ON:(1,3,4) OFF:(2)](/doc/images/dip.jpg "DIP Switches")